msimonelli331/DevOpsEnv/README.md

    kubectl get svc external-dns -n kube-system
    ```

-4. Edit /etc/resolv.conf or a static ip config and paste in the IP from the previous step as the DNS server
+4. On a different machine, edit /etc/resolv.conf or a static ip config and paste in the IP from the previous step as the DNS server

-Your host should now be able to resolve Ingress hostnames and the internet
+Your external machine should now be able to resolve Ingress hostnames and the internet

 ### Nexus